ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

 ------------------
 Setting up the RPi
 ------------------
 **Note**: For students in the CI Group, the RPi is already set up.
 All RPis are flashed with the same image, so the following steps are not necessary.
-Additionally, there should be an IP address on the head, allowing you to SSH into it.
-However, be aware that there will always be ongoing development changes in the revolve2-modular-robot_physical and revolve2-robohat packages, so make sure to pip install the latest version in your virtual environment.
+Additionally, there should be an IP address on the head, allowing you to SSH into it under the *ThymioNet* Wi-Fi.
+However, be aware that the IP might change from time to time.
+If you find the IP doesn't work, use the serial connection to log in and obtain the correct IP.
+For instructions on how to establish a serial connection, please refer to the section below.
+Also, note that ongoing development changes will continue in revolve2-modular-robot_physical and revolve2-robohat packages, so make sure to pip install the latest version in your virtual environment.

 This step is the same for all types of hardware.